About

 "My participation in adaptive sports and the support I have received from organizations helped me to gain a sense of confidence in an area of my life I have never felt, even before becoming disabled.
 I am excited about the opportunity to give back to an organization that provides this same feeling to other people."

-Darla and her family
+Darla Clayton and family

 Darla Clayton is a Clinical Psychologist that spent many years working in pediatrics and she is currently employed in a nursing home.
 She brings a unique perspective to the Dralla Foundation Review Board as a parent of a child with a physical challenge.
 Her son, Trent, has suffered a few strokes since he was a baby, causing him to be diagnosed with right side hemiparesis.
 Although he has had many challenges, he is very active, participating in National Junior Disability Championships, breaking records and even helping start an adaptive track and field team.